John Bishop

-Bishop had a regular Sunday slot on Liverpool radio station Radio City called Bishop's Sunday Service.
-He is also known for his charity work, most notably raising £4.2 million for Sport Relief 2012.

 Early life

-John Bishop was born at Mill Road Hospital in the Liverpool suburb of West Derby on 30 November 1966, the son of housewife Kathleen (née Hackett) and labourer Edward Bishop, a couple from nearby Huyton.
-He has an older brother, footballer Eddie, and two older sisters, Kathy and Carol.
+John Bishop was born at Mill Road Hospital in Everton, Liverpool, on 30 November 1966 (Saint Andrew' s Day), the son of housewife Kathleen (née Hackett) (d.
+2023) and labourer Edward Bishop, a couple from nearby Huyton.
+He has an older brother, footballer Eddie, and two older sisters.
 He grew up mostly in the Cheshire towns of Runcorn and Winsford, attending Murdishaw West Primary School and Brookvale Comprehensive School (now known as Ormiston Bolingbroke Academy).
 He briefly studied English at Newcastle Polytechnic, and gained a BA in Social Science from Manchester Polytechnic.
 He later became a medical representative for the pharmaceutical company Syntex, where he worked until leaving in 2006 to pursue his comedy career full-time at the age of 40.